 Sensenbrenner Hall, 303BMilwaukeeWI53201United States of America(414) email@example.comCurriculum Vitae

-Jennifer Finn is an assistant professor of history at Marquette University.
+Jennifer Finn is an associate professor of history at Marquette University.
 With Ph.D's from The University of Michigan (2012) and The University of Munich (2015), she specializes in Ancient History, especially issues related to kingship, warfare, and cultural interaction.

 As a fellow at The Institute for the Humanities (The University of Michigan) and the Distant Worlds Program (University of Munich), and as a participant in the Advanced Seminar in the Humanities (Venice International University), she enjoys participating in interdisciplinary projects and facilitating dialogues between university departments.

 Dr. Finn welcomes inquiries from those students interested in the pre-Modern world, structures of authority, cultural interaction, revisionist history, warfare, and the history of sports.

 At Marquette, she teaches surveys of Western Civilization, the Greco-Roman World, Ancient Warfare, and Sport and Social History.